FedericoMz/DjangoTest/README.md

 # DjangoTest
- A Django test app, managing restaurants, recipes, and ingredients.
+ A simple Django app, managing restaurants, recipes, and ingredients.

 ## Requirements
- You will need to set up a Postgres Server, and edit the file _settings.py_ as needed.
+ You must set up a Postgres Server, and edit the file _settings.py_ accordingly.

 ## APIs
- To manage restaurants, recipes, and ingredients, the app employs the following APIs.
-They provide endpoints for various CRUD (Create, Read, Update, Delete) operations.
+ The app employs the following APIs to manage restaurants, recipes, and ingredients.
+They provide endpoints for various CRUD operations.
 The Notebook file provides some examples.

 1. **Restaurants API:**
    - Endpoint: `/restaurants/`